Xcential-Corporation/XSLTjs/README.md

 ## Acknowledgements

-XSLTjs is based on the original work, [AJAXSLT](https://github.com/4031651/ajaxslt), developed by Steffen Meschkat at Google.
-That version was originally developed around 2005 as a stopgap solution for "fat web pages" at a time when XSLT processors weren't found in all web browsers.
+XSLTjs is based on, [AJAXSLT](https://github.com/4031651/ajaxslt), originally developed by Steffen Meschkat at Google.
+That version was developed around 2005 as a stopgap solution for "fat web pages" at a time when XSLT processors weren't found in all web browsers.

 This version is a substantial reworking of that original work for use in Node.js (other uses will need accommodation).
 Below is a partial list